 C. Edward Watson

-Chief Information Officer and Associate Vice President for Quality, Advocacy, and LEAP Initiatives, Office of Quality, Curriculum, and Assessment, AAC&U
+Chief Information Officer and Associate Vice President for Quality, Pedagogy, and LEAP Initiatives, Office of Quality, Curriculum, and Assessment, AAC&U

 Prior to joining AAC&U, Dr. Watson was the Director of the Center for Teaching and Learning at the University of Georgia (UGA) where he led university efforts associated with faculty development, TA development, student learning outcomes assessment, learning technologies, media production services, classroom support and learning spaces, and the Scholarship of Teaching and Learning.
 He also taught a range of courses on College Teaching, Student Learning, and Course Design.
 He continues to serve as a Fellow in the Institute for Higher Education at UGA.